michaeldll/hunter-gatherer-boilerplate/README.md

 npm i && npm run dev
 ```

-This will serve `public/index.html` using bundled `public/built/app.js` and `public/built/scss/` from `/src/app.ts` on `localhost:1234`.
+By default, this will serve `public/index.html` using bundled `public/built/app.js` and `public/built/scss/` from `/src/app.ts` on `localhost:1234`.
 Assets need to be fetched from the `public` folder.

-It does not output the bundle to disk.
+These values are configurable in `watch.mjs` and through the <script/> tag in `index.html`.

 ## How to deploy
 ```
 npm run build
 ```

-to minify files, then deploy the `public` folder.
+This minifies files and shaders.
+You can then deploy the `public` folder.

-This essentially uses the same script as the `dev` command, but runs it just once and outputs the minified bundle to `public/built`.
+Settings are available in `build.mjs`